wp-plugins/signature-watermark/readme.txt

 * added image preview/review screen to the edit media page
 * added a control to show or hide the display the image review section on the edit media page
 * resolved issues with images getting cached by browser and not displaying newly applied watermarks
-* verified compatibility with with WordPress v3.5
+* verified compatibility with WordPress v3.5